ucldc/nuxeo_index_sync/README.md

 ### Notes from Feb 2022

-We ran it in the browser using the `SF UI > Admin center > Elasticsearch > Admin` interface.
+We ran it from the browser using the `SF UI > Admin center > Elasticsearch > Admin` interface.

 We needed to temporarily increase the size of our AWS OpenSearch cluster instance types while running the reindex.
 This was necessary because with the regular `t3.small.search` instance we were using, we were getting `429 slow down` errors from ElasticSearch.
 Memory and disk size were fine, so we just upped the instance size to `m5.xlarge.search`, which has 4 vCPUs rather than 2 vCPUs.